Oideas Gael keep some art staples in their bookshop but it's good if you can bring along what you need as their sock is limited.

 Well that depends on your medium but really I'd like everyone to have a sketchpad and some pencils/pens as a minimum.
 You need to be able to make some notes.
-The A3 hardback ones are best for quick sketches, Easons sometimes do a pack of two for about £13.00/ 20 Euro.
-Critical thing here is that you aren't precious about the paper for notes and warm up sketches.
+The A4/A3 hardback ones (not ruled!) are best for quick sketches, Easons sometimes do multiple packs for a reasonable price.
+Critical thing here is that you aren't precious about the paper.

 Depending on your preferred medium you may want:

-Oils: Paints, Brushes, pallette knife (if you want), canvas/canvas boards.
+Oils: Paints, Hog hair Brushes, palette knife for mixing / painting, canvas/canvas boards.
 Some rags or kitchen roll to help with wiping and cleaning brushes.
-Optional extras are: If you wish to paint with oils indoors you should bring some 'Sansodor' as a substitute for white spirit/turps.
-Liquin medium this will help with drying of the paint.
+For painting with oils indoors (and outdoors) you should bring some 'Sansodor' as a substitute for smelly environmentally bad solvent based white spirit/turps (which may be used outdoors).
+Also Liquin medium will help with faster drying of the oil paint if you can get it.
+I'll bring some odourless 'Clean Spirit' for cleaning brushes.

 Acrylic: Paints, Brushes, an acrylic paper pad or some canvases/boards.
 Optional extras are: A stay wet palette (you can make one from an old Ferrero Roche plastic box, just bring the box an I'll show you), a little water diffuser, water jars and some water and some rags/kitchen roll.
 Painting knife if you want.

-Watercolour: Paints, Brushes, Some white mixing space eg small saucer, Water container and a couple of small plastic cups (one for clean water and one to clean brushes), Watercolour paper - preferably the pre stretched paper in a gummed block.
+Watercolour: Paints (I like the little Reeves tins of 12 colours), Sable Brushes, Some white mixing space eg small saucer, Water container and a couple of small plastic cups (one for clean water and one to clean brushes), Watercolour paper - preferably the pre stretched paper in a gummed block.

 Ink: Little bottle of chinese ink.
 Cost from around £3.00.
 Drawing tools - sticks or bamboo pen.
 Brush for washes.
 Thick paper/watercolour paper.
 Some pots for washes, sea shells work well.
 Water bottle.